-We also welcome family and friends to join our Mailing List.
+We also welcome family and friends to subscribe to our blog.

 Some Background Information:

-Without getting into too many scientific details, Family Tree DNA (the company doing the DNA testing for us) hones in on 12, 25, 37, 67 or 111 particular locations on the Y-chromosome (the number depends on which test you choose to have done), determines their genetic encoding, and assigns a numerical value to each of them.
+Without getting into too many scientific details, Family Tree DNA (the company doing the DNA testing for us) hones in on 12, 37 or 111 particular locations on the Y-chromosome (the number depends on which test you choose to have done), determines their genetic encoding, and assigns a numerical value to each of them.
 These genetic markers are what make up the genetic signatures that we are using.
-Since 12 or 25 markers are not always enough to distinguish unrelated family lines, at least 37 markers are therefore recommended.
-Even better would be 67 or 111.
-That said, please note that you can begin with a 12 or 25-marker test and subsequently upgrade to additional markers without having to submit additional DNA samples (this approach can be useful if the cost of testing many markers all at once is an issue).
+Since 12 markers are not always enough to distinguish unrelated family lines, at least 37 markers are therefore recommended.
+Even better would be 111.
+That said, please note that you can begin with a 37 marker test and subsequently upgrade to additional markers without having to submit additional DNA samples (this approach can be useful if the cost of testing many markers all at once is an issue).

 To help with using DNA to reconstruct family trees, there is also the "Big Y" test that hones in on about ten million SNPs on the Y chromosome (SNPs are a different kind of marker than the traditional 111 markers mentioned above).